Pateriya Ji: Administration

 The administration and day-to-day activities of Pareriyaji are controlled by the Shree Digamber Jain Atishay Kshetra Pateriya Ji Prabhandhkarini Committee headed by Jeevan Kumar Singhai of sagar and Bal Chand Seth of Garhakota.

 Nearby Sites

 The nearby Garhakota fort was raided and breached by Sir Hugh Rose in 1858 in the course of Ghadar.
 In the outskirts of Garhakota, there exists a rock which was being carved as a Jain image, which was abandoned when the sponsor was killed in the Ghadar rampage.

-Nearby jain Tirthas include Kundalpur 70 km, Nainagiri 100 km, Patnaganj 20 km, Binabarha 50 km.
+Nearby Jain Tirthas include Kundalpur 70 km, Nainagiri 100 km, Patnaganj 20 km, Bina-Barha50 km.